GT-610/tairitsu/docs/api/Tairitsu_API_Documentation.md

 - All API responses are in JSON format
 - Authentication is required for most endpoints except system initialization endpoints
 - Error responses follow a consistent format
+- API rate limiting is applied to all endpoints to prevent abuse
+  - Default limit: 100 requests per IP address, with 10 requests refilled per second
+  - When the limit is exceeded, a 429 Too Many Requests response is returned

 ## Authentication